Two-stage and Lagrangian Dual Decision Rules for Multistage Adaptive Robust Optimization: Numerical Experiments

 \subsubsection{Optimality Gap}

-Due to to presence of binary variables $x_{t}(\xisupt)$, with the existing methods in the literature of 2ARO we cannot calculate $\twostageLDRUB$ exactly.
+Due to presence of binary variables $x_{t}(\xisupt)$, with the existing methods in the literature of 2ARO we cannot calculate $\twostageLDRUB$ exactly.
 Therefore, we solve an approximation of it using the $K$-adaptability method of \cite{subramanyam2020k} with $K=2$ and use the obtained bound $\nu^{\texttt{K}}$ in measuring the optimality gap.
-On the dual side, we study three options: ($i$) $\nu^{\Omega}$, the upper bound from solving the model \eqref{eqs:capital-budget} with a sample $|\Omega| = 100$, ($ii$) the NA bound $\bar{\nu}^{\textsc{NA}}_R$ with the same sample $\Omega$, ($iii$) the decomposable NA bound $\bar{\nu}^{\textsc{DNA}}_R$ with a sample of size 300.
+On the dual side, we study three options: ($i$) $\nu^{\Omega}$, the upper bound from solving the model \eqref{eqs:capital-budget} with a sample $|\Omega| = 250$, ($ii$) the NA bound {\crev $\bar{\nu}^{\textsc{NA-DO}}_R$} with the same sample $\Omega$, ($iii$) the decomposable NA bound {\crev $\bar{\nu}^{\textsc{DNA-DO}}_R$} with a sample of size 500{\crev, which includes the sample $\Omega$}.
 For each option, when the model is not solved to optimality within the time limit, the best valid bound is used in the calculations.
-Note that, if we can solve both options ($i$) and ($ii$) to optimality, we should expect a better bound from option ($i$).
-Table \ref{tab:capital-budget-results} presents the optimality gaps of the capital budgeting instances between the bound $\nu^{\texttt{K}}$ and the three choices of upper bound.
-Results show that, even though the bound $\nu^{\Omega}$ should theoretically be at least as good as the bound $\bar{\nu}^{\textsc{NA}}_R$, on average the NA bound returns a better upper bound within the same time limit.
-This is testament to the difficulty of the multistage problem even when it is solved for a discrete set of scenarios.
-The decomposable NA bound $\bar{\nu}^{\textsc{DNA}}_R$ further improves the results by using a larger sample which is viable because of its superior computational performance.
-Note that, the best gaps in Table \ref{tab:capital-budget-results}, ranging between 15\% to 34\%, are obtained from approximations over approximations on both primal and dual side.
-Accordingly, these rather large gaps can be attributed to both bounding methods. $\nu^{\texttt{K}}$ can be further improved by using larger values of $K$, whereas the NA bounds might benefit from implicit enumeration techniques in solving the relaxation models without resorting to sampling.
+Note that, if we can solve both options ($i$) and ($ii$) to optimality, we should expect a better bound from option ($i$). {\crev Figure \ref{fig:capital-budget-results}} presents the optimality gaps of the capital budgeting instances between the bound $\nu^{\texttt{K}}$ and the three choices of upper bound (detailed results are given in Appendix \ref{sec:CB-results}).

+Results show that, even though the bound $\nu^{\Omega}$ should theoretically be at least as good as the bound {\crev $\bar{\nu}^{\textsc{NA-DO}}_R$}, on average the NA bound returns a better upper bound within the same time limit.
+This is a testament to the difficulty of the multistage problem even when it is solved for a discrete set of {\crev realizations}.
+The decomposable NA bound {\crev $\bar{\nu}^{\textsc{DNA-DO}}_R$} further improves the results by using a larger sample which is viable because of its superior computational performance. {\crev Note that, the best gaps in Figure \ref{fig:capital-budget-results}, ranging between 7\% to 33\%, are obtained from approximations over approximations on both primal and dual side.} Accordingly, these rather large gaps can be attributed to both bounding methods.